leitz.htm

 35mm LEITZ ENLARGER ACCESSORIES

 Leitz 1c head shell.
 Late model 3-wire heat resistant wire and endplug.
 Socket wire and endplug complete and in great condition.
 This late model version never had a rubber grommet at the top of the adjustable height bulb tube to go bad; it simply has a funnel like taper to the wire entrance hole.
 I have different endplugs if needed.
 The top half of this may be used on a Valoy II to provide bulb height positioning.
 Although the Valoy II has adjustment of the bulb socket in the horizontal plane, it does not have adjustable bulb height as does the Focomat 1c or the older Valoy.
 Modern enlarging bulbs are longer than those made to work with the Valoy II.
 Using a modern enlarging bulb on a Valloy II will give less even illumination.
 One photo shows an original bulb on the left and a modern bulb on the right.
 The original Osram bulb was 4.29" in length.
 New Osram bulbs are 4.68" long.
 One solution to the problem is to use a Leitz 1c head top half on the Valloy II.
 I have included a picture of a 1c head top half on a Valoy II enlarger that a customer sent me.
+I found a reference to using a Ic head top half on a Valoy II in a 1958 Valoy II instruction book--albeit for the purpose of point light source printing with the Valoy II.
 I will show you the results with different bulbs and different heads when I find the time.
-Rarely offered separate from enlarger. $200.
+Rarely offered separate from enlarger. $200

-Mornick Dichroic color head, Model 395, 80W, 30V (ELB bulb) with voltage stabilized power supply, with Leitz adapter, Ex+, $650.
+Mornick Dichroic color head, Model 395, 80W, 30V (ELB bulb) with voltage stabilized power supply, with Leitz adapter.
 There are 200 units of yellow, 170 units of majenta, 170 units of cyan filtration.
 This head replaces both the top and bottom halves of the Leitz lamphouse, and is solidly attached in the same way the Leitz lamphouse was attached, with a retaining ring.
 Convection cooled--no remote blower needed.
 This color head utilizes the Leitz condenser and provides a quality of light that is virtually identical to that of a standard Leitz lamphead, but with dial in filtration.
 Illustrated on a Leitz 1c enlarger; the enlarger and color head are available together and are listed above.
+The color head is also available separately for $650.

 COSAR MORNICK ADAPTOR, adapts Cosar Mornick colorheads to Leitz 1a, 1b, 1c, 2a, 2b, 2c chassis.
 The color head light pipe slips down into the adapter and the adapter slips into the bottom half of the Leitz lamphouse.
 This is a copy of the Mornick adapter, but a lot better made. $100

 Leitz 1c enlarger easel locking lever.
 NEW.
 This is often missing.
 People who do not intend to use the Leitz easel often remove the easel locking lever because it is in their way.
-Knowing this, I bought the last one that Leitz had in stock. $125.
-Do you have one in nice condition to offer me?
+Knowing this, I bought the last one that Leitz had in stock. $150.

 Leitz enlarger alignment plates.
 These go between the column and the baseboard.
 Sometimes you will find that someone may have tightened the column down too much and unevenly so that the column is pulled into the wood baseboard unevenly causing misalignment.
+The photo of a 1c baseboard with the column removed shows some signs of uneven tightening down; check yours. the 2nd photo shows how unobtrusive the alignment plate is.
 These thin plates correct that problem.
 For the 1c, the plates are supplied with a replacement column head-rest-pin that takes into accout the increased distance of the head from the baseboard.
 For Leitz 1c, $75.
 For Leitz Valloy II, $60.
-The one on the left is for the Valloy II.
-The one one the right is for the 1c; the socket head screw with the thumb nut replace the column rest pin to space the head slightly higher for proper autofocus spacing and operation.
+The one on the left is for the 1c.
+The one one the right is for the Valloy II.
 A GLENNVIEW product.
-These are now black anodized for better appearance and performance.
+These are black anodized, but what I have in stock presently is not black anodized.

 Leitz enlarger wrenches.
 These are original equipment with Leitz enlargers.
 The 14mm and 10mm combination is for the 1c.
 The 14mm and 13mm combination is for the 2c and 2a.
 Your choice, $20.